Home > Country

 3. anchor at the Quarantine Anchorage and wait until Port Health clearance is obtained from Port Health office, and

-4. ensure that no person, other than a Pilot, Immigration officer or Customs officer, boards or leaves vessel without the permission of Port Health officer.
+4. ensure that no person, other than a pilot, Immigration officer or Customs officer, boards or leaves vessel without the permission of Port Health officer.

 Vessels Exempted from Port Health Clearance: The following categories of vessel are exempted from port health clearance: